-Energy control (sometimes referred to as direct load control) is a program in which our customers can choose to participate.
+Energy control (sometimes referred to as direct load control) is a program in which our customers can choose to participate to take advantage of lower rates.
 It’s a true partnership between our customers and our company because it:

 - Allows customers to buy electricity for 30 percent to 50 percent less than the price of our standard (uncontrolled) service rate.